 The Town has developed a Storm Water Management Plan (SWMP) which includes both local laws contained in the Town code as well as other steps to reduce pollutants in our daily operations.
 This may drastically reduce the amount of pollutants which enter into our storm drains and ultimately the creeks, streams and coastal waterways.

-The Draft of the Town 2018 Storm Water Management Program Annual Report (SWMPAR) is now available for public review at the Department of Public Works.
-The Draft SWMPAR can also be accessed from the link below.
-The Town Storm Water Management Program Plan Documents are available for public review at the Department of Public Works.
+The Draft of the Town 2022 Storm Water Management Program Annual Report (SWMPAR) is now available for public review on the Town’s website (www.northhempstead.com) and at the Department of Public Works.
+The Town Storm Water Management Program Plan Documents are also available for public review at the Department of Public Works.
 Comments and questions on the Town Storm Water Management Program can be submitted to the Department of Public Works, 285 Denton Avenue, New Hyde Park, NY 11040 or at (516)739-6710.